dmlc/xgboost/doc/build.rst

   install.packages("xgboost")

 For OSX users, single-threaded version will be installed.
 So only one thread will be used for training.
-To enable use of multiple threads (and utilize capacity of multi-core CPUs), see the section osx_multithread_ to install XGBoost from source.
+To enable use of multiple threads (and utilize capacity of multi-core CPUs), see the section :ref:`osx_multithread` to install XGBoost from source.

 Installing the development version
 ----------------------------------